zyma-Jasper/AnimalChessGame/interface.md

 sendMoveRequest x_old y_old x_new y_new player = (True, 4*4 String Map, 4*4 Player Map)
 --- Note: this is for both move and eat action

+gameIsOver :: (Bool,UIHelper.Player)
+--- Note: return a tuple.
+The first elem is True(game over)/ False.
+Second elem is the winner(UIHelper.Red/UIHelper.Blue) if the game is over and there is a winner.
+Second elem will be UIHelper.Unknown either game is over but no winner(draw) or game is not over.

 ```